 At the same time I consciously and unconsciously taught myself to recognize what was being said with eye contact, lip reading and from context.

 But at some point I realized that I had to do something if I wanted to actively participate in life again.
-My daughter and my partner were my biggest supporters during this time.
+My daughter was my biggest supporter during this time.

 My Cochlear Implant Journey